LDP for Inhomogeneous U-Statistics: Introduction

 is the Hamiltonian/sufficient statistic for the Potts model (which is a generalization of the Ising model) with $c$ colors (see~\cite{potts1952some,ellis1990limit}; also see~\cref{sec:tri}), and coupling matrix $Q_n$.

 \item If $H=K_3$, and $\phi(x,y,z)=1\{x=y=z\}$, then

 In this case, if $\mathcal{X}=\{1,2,\cdots,c\}$ is a finite set, and $Q_n$ is the (scaled) adjacency matrix of a graph $G_n$, then $U_n({\bf X})$ counts the (scaled) number of monochromatic triangles in $G_n$, where the vertices of $G_n$ receive colors from $\{1,2,\cdots,c\}$ according to the law $\mu$, independent of other vertices (see~\cref{sec:tri}).
-In particular, choosing $\mu$ as the uniform distribution on $\mathcal{X}=\{1,2,\cdots,c\}$ corresponds to a uniformly random coloring of the vertices. \end{itemize} For the special choice $Q_n(i,j)=1\{i\ne j\}$, both expressions \eqref{eq:U} and \eqref{eq:v} reduce to the homogenous versions of U/V statistics, the \emph{Large Deviation Principle (LDP)} for which is well known (c.f.~\cite{arcones1992large,eichelsbacher1995large,eichelsbacher2002large}).
-The main result of this paper is a LDP for inhomogeneous U-statistics/V-statistics with a good rate function (see~\cref{thm:main}).
-Below we recall the definition of an LDP (cf. \cite{DZ}):
+In particular, choosing $\mu$ as the uniform distribution on $\mathcal{X}=\{1,2,\cdots,c\}$ corresponds to a uniformly random coloring of the vertices. \end{itemize}